mkofdwu/ctf-writeups/src/assets/writeups/tisc24/baby-flagchecker.md

 	008D    F3    *RETURN
 ```

-Since we don't have access to the `mystery_contract` bytecode (also, it's reasonable to guess that `mystery_contract` is the Secret contract), we have to continue reversing.
+Since we don't have access to the `mystery_contract` bytecode, we have to continue reversing.

 # Reversing Setup

 When I decompiled Setup on ethervm.io, it helpfully informed me that the decompilation was probably constructor bytecode and to get the actual deployed contract I would have to "remove the constructor prefix, usually up to the next 6060 or 6080".
-I did so, and got the following decompilation (with a few comments added):
+I did so, and got the following decompilation (annotated with my comments):

 ```solidity
 contract Contract {